-The Commission established an expert panel and worked with the Environment, Energy and Science Group’s (EES) Science Division, within the Department of Planning, Industry and Environment to develop an assessment and decision-making framework.
+We established an expert panel and worked with the Environment, Energy and Science Group’s (EES) Science Division, within the Department of Planning, Industry and Environment to develop an assessment and decision-making framework.
 The draft framework was delivered to the Government in August 2019 for review, prior to community consultation.

 Since then, the 2019-20 fires burnt over 5 million hectares of NSW, including 890,000 hectares of native state forest.
 On the NSW north coast, over 100,000 hectares of mapped old growth in state forests was burnt.

-The Commission determined that the program could no longer be implemented in accordance with the timelines and funding under the Terms of Reference.
+We determined that the program could no longer be implemented in accordance with the timelines and funding under the Terms of Reference.
 This is because the proposed old growth assessment method would have applied remote sensing techniques to assess canopy cover and structural maturity.
 Where the fires burnt the forest canopy, the proposed remote sensing approach could not be accurately applied.

 - Old growth reassessment framework (June 2020)